Preparing information for your doctor

 Communicating your limitations

-Many symptoms of ME/CFS can make communicating difficult.
+Many symptoms of myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) can make communicating difficult.
 Some people who live with ME/CFS report that at times they struggle to recall information, lose their train of thought easily and find comprehending and processing new information difficult.

-As your energy limitations are reached and your battery starts to run flat, these symptoms can get worse.
-This can make medical appointments stressful and remembering all the information you want to discuss with your doctor can be difficult.
+As their energy limitations are reached and their battery starts to run flat, these symptoms can get worse.
+This can make medical appointments stressful and remembering all the information they want to discuss with their doctor difficult.

 Booking your medical appointment

-Before you book your medical appointment, it is important to consider what support or preparation you may need.
+Before booking a medical appointment, it is important to consider what support or preparation may be helpful.

-If you have more than one or two topics to discuss, book a double appointment so you and your doctor have more time to cover each question you have.
-If possible, book your medical appointment at the time of day when you normally feel at your best.
+If more than one or two topics is to be discuss, book a double appointment so the doctor has more time to cover each question.
+If possible, book medical appointment at the time of day when symptoms are normally at their lowest.

-Depending on the severity of your ME/CFS or the symptoms you are experiencing, you may need a quiet place to lie down while you wait for the doctor.
-You can organise this with the receptionist when you book your appointment.
-They can also let the doctor know that you may need to lie down during the appointment.
+Depending on the severity of ME/CFS or the symptoms experienced, some people may need a quiet place to lie down while waiting for the doctor.
+Ask the the receptionist when booking the appointment if this can be arranged.
+They can also let the doctor know that they need to provide a space to lie down during the appointment.

 Bringing a support person to your appointment

 Not everyone will need or want a support person to accompany them to their medical appointment.
-For those who do, it is a good idea to decide what role you would like the support person to take and talk with them about this before going to your appointment.
+For those who do, it is a good idea to decide the role the support person will take and talk with them about this before the appointment.

 • Do you want or need someone to drive you to and from your medical appointment?